machinelearningdeveloper/bokeh/sphinx/source/docs/user_guide/server.rst

 Replace *user* with your username on the remote host and *remote.host* with the hostname/IP address of the system hosting the Bokeh server.
 You may be prompted for login credentials for the remote system.
 After the connection is set up you will be able to navigate to ``localhost:5006`` as though the Bokeh server were running on the local machine.

 The second, slightly more complicated case occurs when there is a gateway between the server and the local machine.
-In that situation a reverse tunnel must be estabished from the server to the gateway.
+In that situation a reverse tunnel must be established from the server to the gateway.
 Additionally the tunnel from the local machine will also point to the gateway.

 Issue the following commands on the **remote host** where the Bokeh server will run: